improvisec/recursive-ir-tools-release/docs/source/Main_Menu.rst

 Additional keyboard shortcuts will be implemented in the future but for now, the following are used:

 * "u" - Check for and retrieve software updates.
-* "q" - Go back to the main menu.
+* "q" - Go back to the main menu or exit the program.